 If the district’s bylaws are amended, send one copy of all adopted amendments and one copy of the revised bylaws to the Governance Specialist at Kiwanis International (governance@kiwanis.org) for review, approval, and filing.
 The district then will be notified when its amended bylaws are approved by Kiwanis International.

 These bylaws were adopted by the Kiwanis District of California-Nevada-Hawaii on August 17, 2019.

 Certified by Mark W. McDonald

-These bylaws were approved by Kiwanis International on October 2, 2016.
+These bylaws were approved by Kiwanis International on XX-XX-XXXX.